MASS: Motion-Aware Spatial-Temporal Grounding for Physics Reasoning and Comprehension in Vision-Language Models: : Model-Agnostic Approach

 \subsection{Training Pipeline}

 Although visual grounding and spatial–motion features provide essential cues, VLMs cannot directly leverage these signals for higher-level reasoning because their representations are misaligned with those learned during pre-training.
-As a result, even precise motion trajectories, spatial positions, and temporal indices—such as knowing an object is intact at position A at time 1 and broken at position B at time 2—cannot be meaningfully synthesized without additional alignment.
+As a result, even precise motion trajectories, spatial positions, and temporal indices such as knowing an object is intact at position A at time 1 and broken at position B at time 2 cannot be meaningfully synthesized without additional alignment.
 The model must bridge this representational gap to integrate structured cues, filter irrelevant details, and reason over scene evolution rather than merely retrieving or describing visual content.

-To address this gap, we perform post-training to enhance the VLM’s reasoning capabilities.
+We perform post-training to enhance the VLM’s reasoning capabilities to bridge this gap.
 Chain-of-thought (CoT) reasoning~\cite{wei2022chain} helps the model process complex temporal and physical concepts more effectively.
 By encouraging intermediate reasoning steps, CoT aligns the VLM’s decision process with the multi-stage deductions needed for physical comprehension.
 This training enables the VLM to operate on grounded spatial–motion features, integrate temporal changes, and produce coherent, physics-aware explanations rather than treating cues as isolated descriptors.
 We evaluate both Supervised Fine-tuning (SFT) and Reinforcement Fine-tuning (RFT).
 For RFT, we adopt Temporal Group Relative Policy Optimization (T-GRPO)~\cite{feng2025video}, which adds temporal-aware rewards on top of vanilla GRPO~\cite{shao2024deepseekmath}, a key component for video understanding.
 We further incorporate ROUGE~\cite{lin2004rouge} for semantic coherence, a temporal reward to strengthen temporal reasoning, and a format reward to encourage proper CoT generation.
-Implementation details of our method are provided in Appendix~\ref{app:implement}.